elisabethschiele/modelChecking/README.md

 `num_of_steps` | 1000000 | 1000000 | 100000 | 100000
 `hist_min_size` | - | 3000 | - | 3000

-### Affects of the parameters
+### Parameter Effects
 The following table gives the reader the idea of how changing each individual parameter influences the algorithm's performance.

 Parameter | Effect
 --- | ---
-`epsilon` | Decreases the probability of taking a random step `H_s` | The higher, the better the overall performance given enough episodes `D` | The closer to 1, the better the overall performance given enough episodes `gamma` | The closer to 1, the more the exponential moving avg. leans towards new values.
+`epsilon` | Higher epsilon increases the probability of taking a random step, has to be between 0 and 1 `H_s` | The higher, the better the overall performance given enough episodes `D` | The closer to 1, the better the overall performance, given enough episodes `gamma` | The closer to 1, the more the exponential moving avg. leans towards new values.
 Impact varies depending on other parameters
 `alpha` | The closer to 1, the more the exponential moving avg. leans towards new values.
 Impact varies depending on other parameters
 `d` | The closer to 1, the better the overall performance given enough episodes `num_of_episodes` | The higher, the longer the model trains, hence, better avg. reward per episode, but higher amount of tree nodes
 `num_of_steps` | The higher, the longer the model trains, hence, better avg. reward per episode, but higher amount of tree nodes
-`hist_min_size` | The higher, the better the overall performance given enough episodes
+`hist_min_size` | The higher, the better the overall performance, given enough episodes